 What unfolded was a beautiful free walking tour of Paris, taking in some of the city’s most pleasurable sights.

 If you want to maximise your time in Paris, getting the train is a great alternative to flying.
 Forget check-in times, collecting baggage and having to schlep into central Paris on the metro or bus.
 The TGV or Eurostar will drop you right near the heart of Paris.
 Both the Gare de Lyon or Gare du Nord train stations are a fantastic place to start a walking tour of Paris.

-The walking tour mapped out below starts from the Gare de Lyon and could take as little as an afternoon (if you don’t linger too long at any one stop) or the entire day if you take time to appreciate each site.
+The self-guided walking tour of Paris mapped out below starts from the Gare de Lyon and could take as little as an afternoon (if you don’t linger too long at any one-stop) or the entire day if you take time to appreciate each site.
 Walking is a great way to explore the city and get your bearings – and it’s so much more fun than taking the metro!